Christine8888/replicationbench-release/src/experiments/run/README.md

-# ResearchBench Cluster Execution
+# ReplicationBench Cluster Execution

-This directory contains scripts for running ResearchBench evaluations on your cluster with Singularity and Slurm.
+This directory contains scripts for running ReplicationBench evaluations on your cluster with Singularity and Slurm.

 ## Setup